JureCerar/tito/README.md

 ```
 Note that when the job is finished the shell is automatically terminated.

-FKKT __ti:to__ has a build in kill switch in order to stop all currently submitted jobs:
+FKKT __ti:to__ has a build in kill switch in order to stop ALL currently submitted jobs:
 ```bash
 tito --kill
 tito --kill s2 s3